Difference between Rent And Mortgage : Key Distinctions Unveiled

 Rent

 Rent refers to the amount of money one pays to live in a property owned by someone else.
-It involves signing a lease agreement with the landlord, typically for a fixed period of time, such as one year.
+It involves signing a lease agreement with the landlord, typically for a fixed term, such as one year.
 Here are some key points to consider about renting:

 • No long-term commitment